urbit/developers.urbit.org/content/reference/additional/auth-server/overview.md

 Otherwise, it'll show a red unlock icon and a warning that it may not come from the URL it claims.

-If Auth successfully validates a domain for a particular ship, it'll remember it for 30 days and not bother to revalidate requests during that time.
+If Auth Client successfully validates a domain for a particular ship, it'll remember it for 30 days and not bother to revalidate requests during that time.
 For any other outcome, it won't remember and will try validate it again the next time.

-When trying to retrieve the `manifest`, Auth will follow up to 5 redirects, and will retry up to 3 times if it doesn't get a `20x` status response.
+When trying to retrieve the `manifest`, Auth Client will follow up to 5 redirects, and will retry up to 3 times if it doesn't get a `20x` status response.
 If it gets a `20x` response but the manifest is missing or malformed, it will give up immediately.
 If there are too many retries, too many redirects, or a `20x`